carbon-language/carbon-lang/llvm/docs/LangRef.rst

 It is sometimes useful to attach information to loop constructs.
 Currently, loop metadata is implemented as metadata attached to the branch instruction in the loop latch block.
 This type of metadata refer to a metadata node that is guaranteed to be separate for each loop.
-The loop-level metadata is prefixed with ``llvm.loop``.
+The loop identifier metadata is specified with the name ``llvm.loop``.

 The loop identifier metadata is implemented using a metadata that refers to itself to avoid merging it with any other identifier metadata, e.g.,